fabriziosalmi/EthicalAI/README.md

 > 📘 _Read my draft about ethical AI [here](https://github.com/fabriziosalmi/You-Know-What-AI-Mean?tab=readme-ov-file#you-know-what-ai-mean)._

 ### Current Progress
 I'm testing a more elaborate assessment framework, with plans to unveil it by year's end.
-Meanwhile, we're excited to present a fully functional, simple framework for automated ethical evaluations of AI services compatible with the OpenAI API.
+Meanwhile, I am excited to present a fully functional, simple framework for automated ethical evaluations of AI services compatible with the OpenAI API.
 This tool is open for adaptation and enhancement by the community.
 Stay tuned for more updates!

 ### Project Overview
 EthicalAI automated assessment frameowrk is developed in Python and is specifically crafted to analyze and understand the ethical dimensions of AI chatbots that are compatible with OpenAI's API.
 It operates by posing a series of questions to the AI, gathering responses, and evaluating them against established ethical benchmarks.
 This tool is structured to function as a weekly GitHub Action.